Opera legend Maria Callas in the supreme diva role, Norma

 Opera has been around since the end of the 16th century and still going strong.
 Major opera composers include Mozart, Handel, Verdi, Gioachino Rossini, Wagner, Puccini and Richard Strauss, though there are, of course, many more.

 The public perception of the difference between opera and The Musical is that musical theatre has breaks for spoken dialogue, whereas opera is "sung through", alternating between "arias" (big numbers) and "recitative" (music written in the style and rhythm of dialogue).
 While not a bad approximation, it's also not true.
-A number of musicals are sung straight through, such as Les Misérables and Joseph And The Amazing Technicolor Dreamcoat, or nearly so, like The Phantom of the Opera and RENT (the latter in fact uses dialogue explicitly for Wham Lines!).
+There are a number of Sung Through Musicals, such as Les Misérables and Joseph and the Amazing Technicolor Dreamcoat, or ones that are nearly so, like The Phantom of the Opera and RENT (which in fact has more Wham Lines spoken than sung!).
 Likewise, several opera, like The Magic Flute and Carmen, involve spoken dialogue.
 The actual line between musicals and opera is blurry and kind of technical, but the short of it is that opera doesn't use electronic sound equipment and musicals typically need better actors than singers.
 Stephen Sondheim was heard to claim, "I really think that when something plays Broadway it's a musical, and when it plays in an opera house it's opera.
 That's it."

 The public perception of opera is that it's always a tragedy.
 This is also not true; the opera genre is as varied as any other.
 Many operas are comedies, and even the serious ones tend to have at least some humorous parts.
+In fact, during the Baroque and Classical periods, operas were generally expected to have happy endings; the concept of tragic operas only became popular during the Romantic period.
 And while some operas have incredibly well-crafted lyrics and story lines that are true works of art, others are... not quite as brilliant.

 That said, the opera genre is known for featuring many a work with extremely drawn-out texts focusing on a single (often trivial) theme.
 As a result, opera texts (libretti) are often mocked, and in many cases it's mainly the quality of the music that makes an opera work, along with the same thing you need for any theatrical production: committed performers bringing the art form to life on stage.
 Movies have car chases, rock songs have guitar solos, and operas have death-arias (the soprano frequently dies).
 In fact, both Anna Russell and B.J.
 Ward (in her one-woman show, Stand-Up Opera) have made entire comedy routines of poking fun at opera tropes.